-Courthouse Security is an essential part of the adequate functioning and operation of the Vance County District Criminal Courts.
-Security will provide information about the Court's operation and will control the inflow and outflow of persons into the Courthouse and the Courtroom.
+Courthouse Security is an essential part of the adequate functioning and operation of the Criminal Courts.
+These guidelines substantially increase our Sheriff's responsibilities.
+The Local Judge should regularly confer with their local Sheriff about how these guidelines will be implemented so as to make the Judge aware of tasks that may be already required in addition to the responsibilities they have under these guidelines.
+Under these guidelines, the Officers will provide information about the Court's operation and will control the inflow and outflow of persons into the Courthouse and the Courtroom.
 Judges should extensively consult with Courthouse Security regarding the protocols and procedures herein set forth.
-In addition to their pre-existing work duties, Security will be responsible under these guidelines for the following:
+In addition to their existing work duties, Security will be responsible under these guidelines for the following:

-- 1. maintaining social distancing requirements for persons lined up to enter the Courthouse and the Courtroom; - 2. measuring temperatures of persons and inquiring about COVID-19 symptoms exhibited by any persons seeking entry into the Courthouse and Courtroom (NOTE: taking temperature readings should occur only if Security has appropriate devices such as non-contact "gun" thermometers and Security deems it safe to do so); - 3. preventing persons exhibiting COVID-19 symptoms from entering the Courthouse and Courtroom; - 4. requiring persons who have protective masks or protective face coverings available to wear them at all times while in the Courthouse; - 5. ensuring only Defendants enter the Courtroom during the Administrative Periods, telling persons how to be seated once inside the Courtroom, and ensuring only allowed persons enter the Courtroom during the Fourth Period; - 6. efficiently dispersing persons from the Courthouse when the Courtroom is full for any Period so as to minimize the number of persons in the Courthouse, and routinely providing information as to when to begin lining up for the next Period of Court, if there is to be a next period; - 7. clearing the Courtroom after each period expires; - 8. except as set out below, ensuring that only Defendants who attended an Administrative Period on a Court date and were told to return later that day enter the Courtroom during the Fourth Period of that Court day;

-9. repeatedly relaying to the public clear instructions as to the operation of these requirements including who is allowed to be in Court during any Period contemplated, repeatedly explaining how persons should line-up, lining persons up when awaiting entry into the Courtroom and Courthouse, and informing victims, witnesses and other necessary persons when they should return to the Courthouse to line-up for entry into Court for the Fourth Hearing Period; and

-10. explaining that notices of new court dates and/or subpoenas will be sent by the Clerk's Office to Defendants, Victims and Witnesses who did not make it inside the Courtroom during any period of a Court session.
+- 1. maintaining social distancing requirements for persons lined up to enter the Courthouse and the Courtroom; - 2. asking questions about COVID-19 symptoms exhibited by any persons seeking entry into the Courthouse and Courtroom.
+Taking temperature readings should occur only if Security has appropriate devices and deemed necessary by the local health department and the Sheriff;

+- 3. preventing persons exhibiting COVID-19 symptoms from entering the Courthouse and Courtroom; - 4. requiring persons who already have protective masks or protective face coverings available to wear them at all times while in the Courthouse; - 5. ensuring only Defendants enter the Courtroom during the Administrative Periods, telling persons how to be seated once inside the Courtroom, and ensuring only allowed persons enter the Courtroom during the Third Period; - 6. efficiently dispersing persons from the Courthouse when the Courtroom is full for any Period so as to minimize the number of persons in the Courthouse, and routinely providing information as to when to begin lining up for the next Period of Court, if there is to be a next period; - 7. clearing the Courtroom after each period expires; - 8. except as set out below, ensuring that only Defendants who attended an Administrative Period on a day of Court enter the Courtroom during the Third Period of that day of Court; - 9. relaying to the public clear instructions as to the operation of these guidelines including who is allowed to be in Court during any Period contemplated, explaining how persons should line-up, lining persons up when awaiting entry into the Courtroom and Courthouse, and informing victims, witnesses and other necessary persons when they should return to the Courthouse to for entry into Court as informed by the clerk's and DA's staff and the presiding Judge; and - 10. explaining that notices of new court dates and/or subpoenas will be sent by the Clerk's Office to Defendants, Victims and Witnesses who did not make it inside the Courtroom during any period.